 I thought I should make special mention of the tail.
 You can indicate its fluffiness by drawing a few simple lines inside of it.
-See the example on the right.
+See the example above.

 If you're still having trouble or are unclear on any of the steps in this guide, feel free to ask me a question.
 Suggestions and tips are also welcome.